Music of Cuba: Chachachá

-The Chachachá was first presented to the public through the instrumental medium of the charanga, a typical Cuban dance band format made up of a flute, strings, piano, bass and percussion.
-The popularity of the Chachachá also revived the popularity of this kind of orchestra.
+The chachachá was first presented to the public through the instrumental medium of the charanga, a typical Cuban dance-band format made up of a flute, strings, piano, bass and percussion.
+The popularity of the chachachá also revived the popularity of this kind of orchestra.

 Filin

 Filin was a Cuban fashion of the 1940s and 1950s, influenced by popular music in the US.
 The word is derived from feeling.
 It describes a style of post-microphone jazz-influenced romantic song (crooning).
 Its Cuban roots were in the bolero and the canción.
 Some Cuban quartets, such as Cuarteto d'Aida and Los Zafiros, modelled themselves on U.S. close-harmony groups.
 Others were singers who had heard Ella Fitzgerald, Sarah Vaughan and Nat King Cole.
 A house in Havana, where the trovador Tirso Díaz lived, became a meeting-place for singers and musicians interested in filin such as: Luis Yañez, César Portillo de la Luz, José Antonio Méndez, Niño Rivera, José Antonio Ñico Rojas, Elena Burke, Froilán, Aida Diestro and Frank Emilio Flynn.
 Here lyricists and singers could meet arrangers, such as Bebo Valdés, El Niño Rivera (Andrés Hechavarria), Peruchín (Pedro Justiz), and get help to develop their work.
 Filin singers included César Portillo de la Luz, José Antonio Méndez, who spent a decade in Mexico from 1949 to 1959, Frank Domínguez, the blind pianist Frank Emilio Flynn, and the great singers of boleros Elena Burke and the still-performing Omara Portuondo, who both came from the Cuarteto d'Aida.
 The filin movement originally had a place every afternoon on Radio Mil Diez.
-Some of its most prominent singers, such as Pablo Milanés, took up the banner of the Nueva Trova at a later time.
+Some of its most prominent singers, such as Pablo Milanés, later took up the banner of the Nueva Trova.

-1960s and 70s
+1960s and '70s

 Modern Cuban music is known for its relentless mixing of genres.
 For example, the 1970s saw Los Irakere use batá in a big band setting; this became known as son-batá or batá-rock.
-Later artists created the mozambique, which mixed conga and mambo, and batá-rumba, which mixed rumba and batá drum music.
+Later artists created the mozambique, which mixed conga and mambo; and batá-rumba, which mixed rumba and batá drum music.
 Mixtures including elements of hip hop, jazz and rock and roll are also common, like in Habana Abierta's rockoson.